groinge/sd-webui-untitledmerger/readme.md

-Checkpoint merger with infinitely branching per-tensor merging with readable recipes stored in yaml.
+Checkpoint merger with infinitely branching per-tensor merging with recipes stored in yaml.

 Bullet points:
 - Reduced memory usage by utilizing safetensors' lazy loading instead of having source checkpoints stored in memory.